-I hope that is helpful.
+I hope that is helpful; please check out our other gentle parenting posts.
 I have recently been replying to lots of people via our Facebook messages about various parenting situations and positive parenting solutions and it is one of my favourite things to do.
 If you’d like some alternative suggestions on how to handle situations with your child please feel free to reach out and I will do my best to help.

 Please do share this post on Facebook or Pinterest if you found it helpful- I make these guides for FREE and really appreciate every Pinterest Pin or social share!
 We share our full time travelling lifestyle, gentle parenting lifestyle and positive parenting solutions every day on Instagram and are also over on YouTube so do head over there for more adventures!